mariam-giunashvili/Sales-Trends-Analysis-SQL/README.md

 - ## Revenue generated by artists
-  Query Purpose: This query sums up the revenue generated by each artist, providing insight into which artists contributed the most in terms of total sales value.
-It helps identify top-performing artists in terms of monetary sales.
+  Query Purpose: This query sums up the revenue generated by each artist, showing the artists that contributed the most in terms of total sales value.
+It helps identify top-performing artists in terms of sales.
 - ```sql
   select [Artist],
   sum ([Sale_Price]) as "Revenue"